Construction of Maximal Hypersurfaces with Boundary Conditions: Gradient estimates

-\begin{remark} If instead of the curvature Condition \ref{cassump} on $\Sigma$ we assume that $\Si$ has mearly bounded curvature, the best estimates we may get on the boundary derivatives of $v$ and $H$ are (for some $C(\Sigma)$) $\n_\mu v\leq C v^3$, and $\n_\mu H^2 \leq C H^2 v^2$.
+\begin{remark} If instead of Condition \ref{cassump} we assume that $\Si$ has merely bounded curvature, the best estimates we may get on the boundary derivatives of $v$ and $H$ are (for some $C(\Sigma)$) $\n_\mu v\leq C v^3$, and $\n_\mu H^2 \leq C H^2 v^2$.
 This extra factor of $v^2$ adds significant technical problems, with the boundary terms overpowering the evolution equation terms. \end{remark}

-\begin{remark} The gradient estimate we give below depends on a Stampaccia iteration argument to get an estimate on $H$.
+\begin{remark} The gradient estimate we give below depends on a Stampaccia iteration argument (compare \cite{Huiskengraph}\cite{HuiskenConvex}) to get an estimate on $H$.
 We note that it is also possible to obtain a gradient estimate \emph{without} estimating $H$ using purely maximum principle arguments as in \cite{GerhardtHSurfacesthesequal}.
 However in an unbounded situation, the methods below give a much better exponent in $u$. \end{remark}

 As is common with Minkowski space problems \cite{BartnikEntire}\cite{EckerMinkowskiDBC}\cite{EckerHuiskenCMCMink} we will estimate $v^{-2}|\n v|^2$ in terms of $|A|^2$ and $H^2$, allowing us to obtain a sign on the evolution of $v$.
 For this to work, we also need to be able to estimate the extra $H^2$ term by a sufficiently small power of $v$.
 Unfortunately the boundary derivative of $H^2$ may be positive (when $A^\Sigma(V,V)<0$) and so a direct application of maximum principle does not work.
-We instead use a Stampacchia iteration technique, and to apply this we need Condition \ref{finitearea}.
-An immediate corollary of this assumption is the following: \begin{lemma} Given Condition \ref{finitearea}, there exists a finite constant $C(\Sigma)$ which depends on the maximum area of the flowing manifold,\emph{ but is independant of $T$}, such that
+Inspired by the Neumann gradient estimate of Huisken \cite{Huiskengraph} where there were similar problems with the boundary derivative of $v$, we instead use a Stampacchia iteration technique, and to apply this we need Condition \ref{finitearea}.
+Lemma \ref{dVoldt} then immediately implies that if Condition \ref{finitearea} holds then there exists a finite constant $C(\Sigma)$ which depends on the maximum area of the flowing manifold,\emph{ but is independent of $T$}, such that